lukevella/rallly-selfhosted/README.md

 ### 4. Secure your instance (optional)

 The default behaviour of the app is the same as on the cloud-hosted version on [rallly.co](https://rallly.co). i.e. Anyone can create polls without needing to log in.
-You can prevent this by setting `REQUIRE_AUTH` to `true` in `config.env` which limits poll creation and admin access to logged in users.
+You can prevent this by setting `AUTH_REQUIRED` to `true` in `config.env` which limits poll creation and admin access to logged in users.

 Additionally, you can restrict who is able to register and log in by setting `ALLOWED_EMAILS`.
 You can use wildcards to allow a range of email addresses.